ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 been deleted.
 A target provider can of course use `userUnknown` if the provider does wish to keep or specify this distinction.

+The semantics of the `KeyMaterialClientCode` are as follows:

+- `success` indicates that key material was provided for the specified client.
+- `keyMaterialExhausted` indicates that there was no keying material available for the specified client.
+- `nothingCompatible` indicates that the specified clients had no key material compatible with the `requiredCapabilities` field in the request.

 At minimum, as each MLS KeyPackage is returned to a requesting provider (on behalf of a requesting IM client), the target provider needs to associate its `KeyPackageRef` with the target client and the hub provider needs to associate